joe-reed/adr-tips/README.md

 Try not to push the reader towards your conclusion, even through your presentation of facts.
 The factual statements should paint a picture that leads the reader naturally towards the same conclusion as you.
 If they do not, use the tips above to make things more obvious - be specific, precise, honest, spell things out, etc.

 ### Use the power of editing ✏️
 Refactor your ADR like you would your code.
-Writing is a skill and documentation is no different.
+Writing is a skill, and documentation is no different.

 Reread after a break, remove words, reduce duplication, and condense to a point where each sentence and word has impact and relevance.